scvae/scvae/README.md

 	$ scvae train 10x-PBMC-PP -m GMVAE -l 100 -H 100 100 -w 200 -e 500

-Trained models are saved, by default, saved to the subdirectory `models/`.
+Trained models are saved to the subdirectory `models/` by default.
 This can be changed using the option `--models-directory` (or `-M`).

 ### Evaluating a model ###

-The command `evalate` is used to evaluate a model on a data set:
+The command `evaluate` is used to evaluate a model on a data set:

 	$ scvae evalaute 10x-PBMC-PP